DPDK/dpdk/doc/guides/sample_app_ug/intel_quickassist.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Intel® QuickAssist Technology configuration files used by the application are located in the config_files folder in the application folder.
-There following sets of configuration files are included in the Intel® DPDK package:
+There following sets of configuration files are included in the DPDK package:

 *   Stargo CRB (single CPU socket): located in the stargo folder